Philosophy, Aims and Objectives

 - A Bachelor's degree

-- Qualification from a recognised psychotherapy training college (not counselling), at least 300 hours of training
+- Qualification from a recognised psychotherapy or counselling college, at least 300 hours of training

 - Evidence of having passed all assessments.

-- Accrued clinical psychotherapy hours under appropriate clinical supervision (log of clinical hours signed by supervisor)
+- Accrued clinical psychotherapy or counselling hours under appropriate clinical supervision (log of clinical hours signed by supervisor)

 - At least one year (minimum 40 sessions) of personal psychotherapy (not counselling)